Here Is Scientific Proof That Moustaches Could've Made Batman v Superman Better

 David Johns took to YouTube to give us the alternate Batman v Superman cut fans have been waiting for since the ‘ultimate’ version of the film hit shelves: one where every time Henry Cavill’s man of steel is on screen, he’s got a comedic, Poirot-esque moustache.
 Hell, he’s not even the only member of the DC trinity to get the ‘tache treatment, and it’s delightful:

-As many of you noted in the comments yesterday, it’d be amazing if the Justice League home release came with BTS versions of scenes where Cavill’s moustache hadn’t been edited out.
-If it looked anything like this video above, honestly it’d be one of the best special features for a movie in recent memory.
+As many of you noted in the comments yesterday, it’d be amazing if the Justice League home release came with BTS versions of scenes where Cavill’s mustache hadn’t been edited out.
+If it looked anything like this video above, honestly it’d be one of the best special features for a movie in recent memory. [via CBR]

 shares